 Believe it or not Unity is behind some of the most popular games such as:

 But of course, this is just the tip of the iceberg of what you can do in Unity.
 This is just the first step.
-You have built the foundation upon which you can to grow your skills more and more using blogs, vlogs, tutorials like the ones mentioned above, and of course with expert guided classes from Create & Learn, where we will coach you and help you every step of the way as you advance in your game-making abilities.
+You have built the foundation upon which you can to grow your skills more and more using blogs, vlogs, tutorials like the ones mentioned above, and of course with expert guided classes from Create & Learn, where we will coach your child and help them every step of the way as they advance in their game-making abilities.
 The best class to start with is Create & Learn’s Unity Game Development 1.
-See you there!
+Enroll your child today!

 Written by Ken Patel, who started coding at age 10.
 Following his passion for video games, when he entered university he enrolled to study Computer Science.
 After graduation, he embarked on a career as a professional video game developer.
 Ken is excited to be sharing his passion, knowledge, and experience with the next generation of game makers through his role as a teacher here at Create & Learn.